Support the Manhattan Beach Historical Society

 Separate quarterly meetings for Pioneers are held to congregate and share stories.

-The next Pioneers MEETING will be on Saturday, May 6, 2017 at the Mara Costa High School Drama Room.
+The next Pioneers MEETING will be on September 16, 2017 at 10 a.m. in the meeting room of the Manhattan Beach Unified School Disrict Office at 325 S. Peck Ave.
 These meetings are for the MBHS members in the Pioneer, Associate Pioneer, and Son & Daughters of Pioneers categories.
 They hear speakers and share stories about Manhattan Beach in “the old days.”
-The speakers for the May Pioneers meeting will be James R. Gill and his father, Bob Gill.

 A small discount to the General Membership annual dues serves as a special offering to new Pioneer members of the Society.
 A second page to the application is required for Pioneer proof of residency.
 Download a Current Membership Application and become a pioneer.
 A special certificate for the categories is being planned.